 To help avoid these situations you can update your privacy setting on all social media platforms, but the only way to be completely safe is to not post or share anything that can be used in your spouse’s favor.
 Once something is shared with the public it is extremely hard to make it go away even once it is deleted.
 I’m reminded of some smart advice that a client shared with me.
 During orientation at a Fortune 500 company, new hires were told, never put anything in a text, email or on social media that you wouldn’t want run on the cover of the New York Times.
 Divorce is one of the most difficult things one will ever experience in his or her life.
 The last thing anyone needs is for it to be overcomplicated by a thoughtless or indiscreet comment or post.
 Lastly, sit down with your attorney to learn about the laws in your state and how your use of social media can adversely affect you.

-Maniatis & Dimopoulos P.C., located in Tuckahoe, N.Y, is best known for its expertise in matrimonial and family law – helping high-net worth clients settle through often complicated divorce cases.
-Owner Gus Dimopoulos’ experience and readiness to go to trial has earned him a reputation of a no-nonsense litigator who is a strong advocate for his clients.
-For more information about Maniatis & Dimopoulos P.C., please visit our website at: www.dimolaw.com.
+Dimopoulos & Bruggemann P.C., located in Tuckahoe, N.Y, is best known for its expertise in matrimonial and family law – helping high-net-worth clients settle through often complicated divorce cases.
+Owner Gus Dimopoulos’ experience and readiness to go to trial has earned him a reputation as a no-nonsense litigator who is a strong advocate for his clients.
+For more information about Dimopoulos & Bruggemann P.C., please visit our website at www.dimolaw.com.